angular-es/Angular-es/aio-es/content/guide/accessibility.en.md

 ## Angular UI components

 The [Angular Material](https://material.angular.io/) library, which is maintained by the Angular team, is a suite of reusable UI components that aims to be fully accessible.
-The [Component Desarrollo Kit (CDK)](https://material.angular.io/cdk/categories) includes the `a11y` package that provides tools to support various areas of accessibility.
+The [Component Development Kit (CDK)](https://material.angular.io/cdk/categories) includes the `a11y` package that provides tools to support various areas of accessibility.
 For example:

 * `LiveAnnouncer` is used to announce messages for screen-reader users using an `aria-live` region.
 See the W3C documentation for more information on [aria-live regions](https://www.w3.org/WAI/PF/aria-1.1/states_and_properties#aria-live).